-Although motor symptoms often get the most attention and treatment, researchers estimate motor symptoms don’t actually appear in most people until around 60−80% of the nerve cells in the brain that make dopamine have stopped working because of Parkinson’s.
+Although motor symptoms of Parkinson’s often get the most attention and treatment, researchers estimate motor symptoms don’t actually appear in most people until around 60−80% of the nerve cells in the brain that make dopamine have stopped working because of Parkinson’s.

 In this section, we will help you identify and learn about the various motor symptoms of Parkinson’s so you can be proactive in the management of your symptoms.